-NATIONAL/STATE LEGAL ELIGIBILITY OR UNIQUE REQUIREMENTS FOR LICENSURE AND/OR ENTRY INTO OCCUPATION, OR ADVANCEMENT IN THE OCCUPATION While there are none currently required, various professional
+NATIONAL/STATE LEGAL ELIGIBILITY OR UNIQUE REQUIREMENTS FOR LICENSURE AND/OR ENTRY INTO OCCUPATION, OR ADVANCEMENT IN THE OCCUPATION

-While there are none currently required, various protessional organizations offer certification that may enhance placement opportunities.
+While there are none currently required, various professional organizations offer certification that may enhance placement opportunities.

 This degree is designed for students planning to enter their chosen career upon graduation.
 Often only selected credits are considered transferrable to public or private baccalaureate institutions.
-Program Descriptions

-COMPUTER AND INFORMATION SYSTEMS (CIS)
+COMPUTER AND INFORMATION SYSTEMS (CIS) (continued)

-Associate of Applied Science (AAS) Degree (continued) 94-98 credits For information about the Geographic Information Systems (GIS) program, see pages 108-109.
+For information about the Geographic Information Systems (GIS) program, see pages 108-109.